bacionejs/tredicimalefici/README.md

 #### Day 1
 - Finished the core game.
+  - Circle bombs falling down
+  - Circle explosions

 #### Day 2
+- Changed bombs to be
+  - random spikiness
+  - random rotating speed
+  - random colors
+- Changed explosions to have gradient fading to the background color.
+This removes the sharp edges.
 - Added sounds.
 I already had a rocket sound from my Marslander game, but I needed an explosion sound.
 I searched for an explosion sound algorithm but wasn't satisfied with what I found.
 Finally, I discovered that simply adding a lowpass filter and a ramp to my existing rocket sound did the trick.

 #### Day 3